Determinant method and the pseudo-effective threshold: Introduction

 \subsection{Acknowledgement}

-This work is inspired by a mini-course of Prof. Per Salberger in the summer school "Arakelov Geometry and Diophantine applications" at Institut Fourier in 2017, and a mini-course in the thematic activity "Reinventing rational points" at Institut Henri Poincar\'e in 2019.
-I would like to thank Prof. Salberger for introducing me his brilliant work \cite{Salberger_preprint2013} and some useful personal notes, and also for lots of useful private discussion with me.
-At the same time, I would like to thank Prof. Yuji Odaka for some useful suggestions on the pseudo-effective thresholds.
-Chunhui Liu was supported by JSPS KAKENHI Grant Number JP17F17730, and is supported by JSPS grant (S) 16H06335 now.
+The author learnt some unpublished key results of Prof. Per Salberger from his mini-course in the summer school "Arakelov Geometry and Diophantine applications" at Institut Fourier in 2017, and from his mini-course in the thematic activity "Reinventing rational points" at Institut Henri Poincar\'e in 2019, and these courses motivate this article.
+The author would like to thank Prof. Salberger for introducing him his brilliant work \cite{Salberger_preprint2013} and some useful personal notes, and also for lots of useful private discussion.
+At the same time, The author would like to thank Prof. Yuji Odaka for some useful suggestions on the pseudo-effective thresholds.